Another inconsistent atheist who denies God

 Atheist: I would agree with that

 Matt: Okay, thank you.
 Now I want to make an understatement.
 The Bible says that God exists.
 Therefore God exists.
 I'm asking for a reason.

 Atheist: Salem Lots also says Jerusalem, Maine exist.

-Matt: If you attack that statement as being invalid, then I would say that you are behaving based on what you believe in.
-Not what you don't believe in.
-In other words, your statement would reflect your belief that God does not exist in the Bible is not true.
-Rather than "a lack of belief".
-I'm trying to do is get you to see that you behave based upon what you believe.
-And, you actually believe that there is no God.
-Is not just simply you don't believe in God.
+Matt: If you attack that statement as being invalid, then I would say that you are behaving based on what you believe in--not what you don't believe in.
+In other words, your statement would reflect your belief that God does not exist in the Bible is not true--rather than "a lack of belief."
+What I'm trying to do is get you to see that you behave based upon what you believe.
+And, you actually believe that there is no God--is not just simply that you don't believe in God.
 Rather, you openly deny that God exists.
 That I'm trying to demonstrate.

 Atheist: There is no historical evidence of the existence of the Xain god; it's that simple.